When conflict or crisis forces them to flee their home, refugees can only carry so much.

 But refugees bring so many intangible gifts to their new communities: hopes and dreams, experiences and talents, traditions and family stories, resilience and determination….and some ingenious inventions.

-This World Refugee Day, learn more about refugee contributions through the quiz below.
+Learn more about refugee contributions through the quiz below

 Google co-founder Sergey Brin was born in 1973 in Moscow, Russia.
 He and his family fled to the United States in 1979 to escape anti-Jewish persecution in their country.
 Brin went on to study computer science at the University of Maryland and Stanford University, where he met Larry Page.
 Brin and Page joined forces in 1998 to found Google, now the world’s most popular search engine and a media giant that owns YouTube, one of the world’s biggest video hosting platforms.